bit-tasks/gitlab-pipeline/README.md

 ```
 *Source:* [script details](https://github.com/bit-tasks/bit-docker-image/blob/main/scripts/gitlab.bit.lane-cleanup)

-Execute this script when a Merge Request is approved (GitLab doesn't have a Merge Request merged or closed event).
-You need to update $CI_MERGE_REQUEST_APPROVALS to match with your configuration.
+Execute this script when code is pushed to the main branch.
+It will detect whether the push is a result of a merge request merge event and will then proceed to clean up the lane.

 #### Example
 ```yaml